An estimate for the sectional curvature of cylindrically bounded submanifolds: Abstract

 \section{Abstract}

-We give sharp sectional curvature estimates for complete immersed cylindrically bounded $m$-submanifolds $\varphi\colon M \to N\times \mathbb{R}^{\ell}$, $n+\ell \leq 2m-1$ provided that either $\varphi $ is proper with the second fundamental form with certain controlled growth or $M$ has scalar curvature with strong quadratic decay.
-This latter gives a non-trivial extension of the Jorge-Koutrofiotis Theorem \cite{jorge-koutrofiotis}. {\bf Mathematics Subject Classification } (2000): 53C42\\ {\bf Key words}: Omori-Yau Maximum Principle, cylindrically bounded, properly immersed submanifolds.
+We give sharp sectional curvature estimates for complete immersed cylindrically bounded $m$-submanifolds $\varphi\colon M^m \to N^{n-\ell}\times \mathbb{R}^{\ell}$, $n+\ell \leq 2m-1$ provided that either $\varphi $ is proper with the norm of the second fundamental form with certain controlled growth or $M$ has scalar curvature with strong quadratic decay.
+This latter gives a non-trivial extension of the Jorge-Koutrofiotis Theorem \cite{jorge-koutrofiotis}.
+In the particular case of hypersurfaces, that is, $m=n-1$, the growth rate of the norm of the second fundamental form is improved.
+Our results will be an application of a generalized Omori-Yau Maximum Principle for the Hessian of a Riemannian manifold, in its newest elaboration given by Pigola, Rigoli and Setti in \cite{pigola-rigoli-setti}.